AnshulAgrawal999/Books-Library-Management-App/README.md

 ### 3. Access the Application

-Open your browser and navigate to `http://localhost:5173` (or the port specified in your Vite configuration)
+Open your browser and navigate to `http://localhost:5173` (or the port specified in your Vite configuration).

 ## API Endpoints

+> **Note:** Endpoints under "My Books" require authentication (user must be logged in).

 ### Authentication